-- who you are whether you are male or female, adult or child and so forth. - place. - who you are with such as family, friends or strangers.
+- who you are whether you are male or female, adult or child and so forth. - where you are alone at home or in a public place. - who you are with such as family, friends or strangers.

 If you are a young child, for example, your reaction to being burnt may be to cry.